Find a Lawyer in Your State

 What is expungement?

-Expungement legally clears a conviction or arrest from your record, removing it from most background checks — including jobs, housing, and licensing.
+Expungement legally clears a conviction or arrest from your record, removing it from most background checks — including jobs, housing, and licensing applications.

 Who qualifies?